Legal Research and Writing Curriculum

 Rigorous First-Year Requirement

-As a leader in legal research and writing education, Stetson requires seven credits of legal research and writing in the first year of law school, four in the first semester.
-The courses emphasize legal problem solving, analytical methods, research strategies and techniques, and effective predictive and persuasive communication.
+As a leader in legal research and writing education, Stetson requires seven credits of legal research and writing in the first year of law school, and four in the first semester.
+The courses emphasize legal problem-solving, analytical methods, research strategies and techniques, and effective predictive and persuasive communication.

 Professionalism is a core value in Stetson's legal research and writing courses; from the beginning, students are expected to meet the ethical demands of lawyers, including the professional obligations of competency, diligence, autonomy, and integrity.
 Low student-to-professor ratios in legal writing courses increase classroom interaction, and students are expected to perform as lawyers in the classroom.
 Extensive feedback on writing assignments helps support students' professional growth.

 Advanced Upper-Level Curriculum

 After their first year, Stetson ensures that law students have multiple opportunities to excel at researching and writing.
 Students can take advanced legal writing courses in topics such as writing for law practice, judicial writing, environmental advocacy, legal drafting, appellate advocacy, and pretrial practice.
 Students can write articles and serve as editors for Stetson's four law journals: Journal of Comparative and International Aging Law & Policy, Journal of International Wildlife Law and Policy, Stetson Law Review, and Stetson Journal of Advocacy and the Law.
 Stetson's highly acclaimed Moot Court Board allows students to refine persuasive writing and oral advocacy skills.
 Upper-level students also serve as Legal Research and Writing teaching assistants.